SmarterApp/TDS_TestIntegrationSystem/README.md

 ### Runtime Dependencies
 None

+## Items/Updates included in 02/09/2015 release:

+The following previously known issues have been fixed -

+1) Combination tests are being created but currently don’t include examinee attributes or relationships.

+ - The following script has been updated - \TDSQAService\OSS.TIS\SQL\TISDB\2_Configuration.sql

+2) An exception will be thrown when attempting to gather the inputs to the test scoring engine if any items have more than one dimension.

 ## Items/Updates included in 02/06/2015 release:

 1)	Added SEBasedPLWithRounding scoring rule to test scoring engine and test scoring configuration script